Lawrenceville Wrongful Death Attorney

 A civil wrongful death claim is not a criminal charge like murder, so it does not result in a prison sentence for the accused person.
 It is a civil action with the objective of compensating the family of the deceased.

-Call a Lawrenceville wrongful death lawyer from Rafi Law Firm to find out if your situation applies.
+Call a Lawrenceville wrongful death attorney from Rafi Law Firm to find out if your situation applies.

 O.C.G.A.
 51-4-2 explains who can file a wrongful death claim in Georgia: